dtn7/bp7-rs/README.md

 ## wasm support

-The library should build for wasm even though nothing useful is exported.
+The library should build for wasm even though only very few functions get exported.
 The example benchmark can also be used in the browser through the `cargo-web` crate:
 ```
 cargo web start --target wasm32-unknown-unknown --example benchmark --release
 ```